Nico Vega: Lead to Light (2014)

 Second album Lead to Light was released via Five Seven Music on July 22, 2014.
 The album was co-produced by Dan Reynolds (Imagine Dragons), Tony Hoffer (Beck, Fitz and the Tantrums, M83) and Tim Edgar (Nico Vega).
 Single "I Believe (Get Over Yourself)" was co-written by Dan Reynolds (of Imagine Dragons).
 Nico Vega performed "I Believe (Get Over Yourself)" on VH1's Big Morning Buzz Live., and was featured in the trailer for season four of the American Television show Girls.
 Track "Lightning" were co-written with members of She Wants Revenge.
 NPR premiered track "I'm On Fire" via All Songs Considered and offered it as a free download.
 USA Today premiered track "No Home".

 Nico Vega performed at Life Is Beautiful Festival (2013), The Great Escape Festival (2014), and Reading and Leeds Festivals (2014).

-Indefinite hiatus
+Hiatus and reunions

 On June 6, 2016, Aja Volkman announced in a post on the band's official Facebook page, that Nico Vega was taking an indefinite hiatus.
 Aja went on to apologize to fans for not staying in better communication, while also thanking fans for their continued support over the years.
 In regard to if this meant the band was breaking up, Aja said, "I can't say that it's over forever, because nobody knows the future.
 But it is over for now."

 On April 5, 2018, Volkman returned to Instagram to announce the return of the band and a new single, "Little Operator", which was released the following day.
 This was followed up by the 5-song "Wars" EP, released September 14, 2018.

-Break-up
+In June 2020, Nico Vega was on hiatus, as Aja Volkman and Dan Epand have formed a new band called, “TWWO".

-In June 2020, Nico Vega has broken up, as Aja Volkman and Dan Epand have formed a new band called, “TWWO".
+In December 2023, Nico Vega announced on social media that Nico Vega, along with Pena (with the exception of Weaver), have returned and are hosting an upcoming show in Los Angeles opening for Sainte Motel at the Bellwether.
+They also announced that they are making new music, with the new extended play, "Make It Out Alive" released on November 14, 2024.